khadas/khadas_docs/source/vim1/QT5Usage.md

 title: QT5 Usage
 ---

-## prepare

-* One of VIM1/2/3 which was run with a buntu firmware

-This document describes how to use QT under VIMs Ubuntu.
+{% note info This document describes how to use QT under VIMs Ubuntu.%}

+{% endnote %}

+{% note warn %}

+The library only supports Ubuntu 20.04, and the firmware needs to be [upgraded](https://docs.khadas.com/vim3/HowToUpgradeTheSystem.html) to the latest version.

+{% endnote %}

 ## Install

-Note: The library only supports Ubuntu 20.04, and the firmware needs to be [upgraded](https://docs.khadas.com/vim3/HowToUpgradeTheSystem.html) to the latest version.

 ```bash
 $ sudo apt update
 $ sudo apt install qt5-default qtbase5-examples
 ```

+{% note info %}

 If there is an error in installation, please confirm whether you have upgraded to the latest version of firmware.
 If you have not upgraded to the latest version, please re-burn the firmware and try again.

+{% endnote %}

 ## Run

+{% note info %}

 Under desktop firmware, it can be used under framebuffer (Ctrl+Alt+F1 enters, Ctrl+Alt+F7 exits). it is recommended to use it under server.

+{% endnote %}

 **Set the following environment before running**